corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 Local reflections dramatically increase the realism of a scene.
 Objects appear to be part of the world rather than having been Photoshopped in.

 Reflections are most obvious when they project bright spots onto other surfaces.
-The effect is especially striking in night scenes, which have high contrast, and in conditions with lots of reflective surfaces and highlights.
+The effect is especially striking in dark scenes, which have high contrast, and in conditions with lots of reflective surfaces and highlights.

 ![Night reflections](media/night-reflections.png)